Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Disable source/destination checks on the NAT instance.
 - [ ] Start/stop the NAT instance so it is launched on a different host.

-### A compliance team requires all administrator passwords tor Amazon RDS DB instances to be changed at toast annually.
-Which solution meets this requirement in the MOST operationally efficient manned?

-- [x] Store the database credentials in AWS Secrets Manager Configure automate rotation for the secret every 365 days.
-- [ ] Store the database credentials as a parameter in the RDS parameter group Create a database trigger to rotate the password every 365 days.
-- [ ] Store the database credentials in a private Amazon S3 bucket Schedule an AWS Lambda function to generate a new set of credentials every 365 days.
-- [ ] Store the database credentials in AWS Systems Manager Parameter Store as a secure string parameter Configure automatic rotation for the parameter every 365 days.
+### ...

 ### A company uses an Amazon Simple Queue Service (Amazon SQS) standard queue with its application.
-The application sends messages to the queue with unique message bodies The company decides to switch to an SQS FIFO queue.
+The application sends messages to the queue with unique message bodies.
+The company decides to switch to an SQS FIFO queue.
 What must the company do to migrate to an SQS FIFO queue?

-- [x] Create a new SQS FIFO gueue Turn on content based deduplication on the new FIFO queue Update the application to include a message group ID in the messages.
+- [x] Create a new SQS FIFO gueue.
+Turn on content based deduplication on the new FIFO queue.
+Update the application to include a message group ID in the messages.
-- [ ] Create a new SQS FIFO queue Update the application to include the DelaySeconds parameter in the messages.
+- [ ] Create a new SQS FIFO queue.
+Update the application to include the `DelaySeconds` parameter in the messages.
-- [ ] Modify the queue type from SQS standard to SQS FIFO Turn off content-based deduplication on the queue Update the application to include a message group ID in the messages.
+- [ ] Modify the queue type from SQS standard to SQS FIFO.
+Turn off content-based deduplication on the queue.
+Update the application to include a message group ID in the messages.
-- [ ] Modify the queue type from SQS standard to SQS FIFO Update the application to send messages with identical message bodies and to include the DelaySeconds parameter in the messages.
+- [ ] Modify the queue type from SQS standard to SQS FIFO.
+Update the application to send messages with identical message bodies and to include the `DelaySeconds` parameter in the messages.

 ### A SysOps administrator created an AWS CloudFormation template that provisions Amazon EC2 instances, an Elastic Load Balancer (ELB), and an Amazon RDS DB instance.
 During stack creation, the creation of the EC2 instances and the creation of the ELB are successful.
 However, the creation of the DB instance fails.
 What is the default behavior of CloudFormation in this scenario?